-There are many ways to make a Russian classic Mimoza Salad (Салат Мимоза).
-It’s a layered salad found on the table during celebrations, like Christmas, New Years or even Easter.
+There are many ways to make a Russian classic Mimosa Salad (Салат Мимоза).
+It's a layered salad found on the table during celebrations, especially Easter or even Christmas or New Years.
 Like most Russian salads, there is a lot of mayonnaise!

 It's similar to Shuba Salad or Herring Under Fur Coat, as both are layered, have seafood, potatoes and lots of mayo.
 You can make both salad on a plate, in a bowl, or using a springform pan like the recipe below.
 I like the look of the different layers when serving this salad.
 All Russian salads are very heavy, like the famous Olivye Salad (салат Оливье), not a piece of lettuce in sight!

 Mimosa Salad has no similarities to the orange champagne drink, but is named after a type of native flowering yellow Australian wattle, also known as Mimosa.
 It now grows around the world, including along the Black Sea in Russia.
 The bright yellow flowers are often given to women on International Women's Day.
 The crumbled egg yolks on Mimoza Salad are reminiscent of the yellow flowers, thus the name.
 A perfect springtime salad.

 How to Make Mimosa Salad

 There are many varieties of this salad, some using pink salmon, trout or even chicken instead of tuna.
 The cheese needs to be a hard cheese like a white cheddar, but not sharp like a Swiss cheese.
 You can use either canned Tuna in oil or spring water.
 I always use spring water tuna, because I add so much mayo.
 Some say it's tastier to use the Tuna in oil (your call).